Mission

 Keep the first schema small

 Do not model the entire labor market in the first pass.
-Pick fields that directly support the assistant: fit scoring, gap analysis, and candidate preparation.
+Pick fields that directly support the assistant: evidence comparison, gap analysis, and candidate preparation.

 A smaller schema is easier to debug and easier to explain in a portfolio walkthrough.